atombreak/theneo-mcp/README.md

 - `workspaceId` (string, optional): Workspace ID (helps when using projectName)
 - `workspaceKey` (string, optional): Workspace key/slug (helps when using projectName)
 - `workspaceName` (string, optional): Workspace name (helps when using projectName)
+- `versionId` (string, optional): Version ID to publish (publishes default version if not specified)

 **Natural Language Examples:**
 ```